 *Fever is determined by a thermometer reading 100.4 or higher or by subjective signs such as flushed cheeks, fatigue, extreme fussiness, chills, shivering, sweating, achiness, headache, not eating or drinking

-Drop-off Protocol: Parents will remain in the car during pickup and drop-off in accordance with social distancing guidelines.
+Drop-off Protocol: For the sake of efficiency and to limit exposure, it is preferred that parents remain in the car during pickup and drop-off in accordance with social distancing guidelines.
 Instructors wearing gloves will open car door, take child’s temperature with a no-contact thermometer, document temperature on sign-in sheet, and let child safely out of the car.
 For families traveling on foot or bike, we strongly discourage parents from socializing at pick-up and drop-off to limit everyone’s exposure risk.

 Face Masks Required: Every camper is required to wear their own face mask for the entirety of camp.
 We ask that parents pack an extra face mask in case a replacement is needed.

-Hand Washing/Hand Sanitizer: Campers will be guided through appropriate hand-washing upon arrival and will sanitize their hands before and after socially-distanced snack time (we will have water and soap provided since we will not be entering any public restrooms).
+Hand Washing/Hand Sanitizer: Campers will be guided through appropriate hand-washing upon arrival and will sanitize their hands before and after socially-distanced snack time (we will have soap and water / hand sanitizer available, since we will not be entering any public restrooms).
 Both instructors will also carry hand sanitizer and wipes at all times to ensure clean hands throughout the day.

 Healthy Practices: Campers will be shown best practices for staying healthy (i.e. not touching their faces, coughing and sneezing into elbows, keeping hands to themselves, etc).